The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 &nbsp;

-**Using any weaponskill before you use your Continuation ability gained from using Gnashing Fang Combo will cause you will lose the Continuation buff.
+**Using any weaponskill before you use your Continuation ability gained from using Gnashing Fang Combo will cause you to lose the Continuation buff.
 For example:**

 ![ContBreak](/img/jobs/gnb/break.png "Broken Continuation")